 - Model a healthy lifestyle by being physically active yourself.

 - Share information on how exercise can help them drive safely for longer.

-For driving specific exercise suggestions, The Hartford Center for Mature Market Excellence and the MIT AgeLab created the video below along with an accompanying guide.
-These exercises focus on flexibility and strength to help aging drivers maintain the physical skills needed to drive:
+For driving specific exercise suggestions, The Hartford Center for Mature Market Excellence and the MIT AgeLab created the videos below along with an accompanying guide.
+These exercises focus on range of motion, flexibility, coordination, and strength to help aging drivers maintain the physical skills needed to drive: